 Book Chapter 16

-In this week, learners will begin seeing how changing your own self can naturally grow into changing the world.
-Plus, in our Case Study of Capitalism, they will begin to consider if—and how freeing—the Free Market can be as our greatest means to abolishing slavery once and for all.
+In this week, learners will begin to see how changing your own self can naturally grow into changing the world.
+Plus, in our Case Study of Capitalism, they will begin to consider if—and how—freeing—the Free Market can be our greatest means to abolishing slavery once and for all.

 Week 16: Young Heroes Recap!